Last Updated on

 Best for: Developers who want a quick, beautiful solution without wading through a mess of code to get there.

-When considering the scalability of your app or web page, it is important to remember that picking a charting library that isn’t fully complete can come back to bite you.
+When considering the scalability of your app or web page, it is important to remember that picking a data visualization tool that isn’t fully complete can come back to bite you.
 FusionCharts is used by companies such as Microsoft, Google and IBM, so it is obviously a scalable tool, even for enterprise requirements.

 Best for: Developers who need a huge range of easily customizable charts.